Fudge Factor for so-called Settled Science

 The fudge factor is the claimed primary effect.

-It says, the amount of heat added to the atmosphere (watts per square meter) equals 5.35 times the natural log of the amount of CO2 added divided by the amount before it was added.
+It says, the amount of heat added to the atmosphere (watts per square meter) equals 5.35 times the natural log of the amount of CO2 after an increase divided by the amount before.

 Fake radiative transfer equations were used to show the primary effect of global warming.
 The supposed result of the radiative transfer equations was converted into a rudimentary fudge factor for simple calculation of the result.
 It says that doubling the amount of carbon dioxide in the air, even from one molecule to two molecules, would add 3.7 watts per square meter of energy to the earth.

 A three component equation supposedly takes care of the complex effects of carbon dioxide heating the atmosphere.

 The problem is not that the fudge factor is a simplified representation; the problem is that there is no science to the calculation.

 C over C sub zero is the increase in CO2.
 The question is what would happen upon doubling the amount of carbon dioxide in the air.
 For this the ratio of C over C sub zero is 2.
 So the fudge factor is 5.35 times the natural log of 2, which is 3.7 watts per square meter.
 Climatologists call this effect "forcing."